Yunseok-C/AI-Education-Healthcare/README.md

 # AI-Education-Healthcare
 AI Education &amp; Healthcare Analysis with STEPI

-Code used for AI Education %amp; Healthcare project with STEPI.
+Code used for analyze extracted publication data from WOS.